 \subsection{Relational Regression Tree Learner}

-Our model, which we term relational regression tree learner (RRTL), is based on the function approximator for RRL proposed by \citeauthor{driessens2001speeding} (\citeyearNP{driessens2001speeding}; \citeNP<see also>[]{Driessens2004PhD}).
+Our model, which we call the Relational Regression Tree Learner (RRTL), is based on the function approximator for RRL proposed by Driessens \citep{driessens2001speeding,Driessens2004PhD}.
 This algorithm uses regression trees to represent the state-action value function.
-For each action there is a tree where each node represents a conjunction of ground relations and each leaf is a q-value.
-In the original model of \citeA{driessens2001speeding} these trees were based on logical splits of the state-action space.
-To illustrate this, \cref{fig:1}a shows a typical state of the game Breakout, where the player gains points by making the ball bounce against the wall of bricks at the top of the screen.
-In general, the action \texttt{RIGHT} has the highest value when the player is to the left of the ball, has a lower value when the ball and the player are at the same position on the x-axis, and has the lowest value when the player is to the right of the ball.
-To represent this ranking of values a logical regression tree needs to make two splits (\texttt{true} and \texttt{false} for \texttt{more}-\texttt{x} and \texttt{true} and \texttt{false} for \texttt{same}-\texttt{x}), as shown in \cref{fig:1}b.
-An alternative way of representing the same ranking is to make splits based on the comparative values \texttt{more}, \texttt{same} and \texttt{less} of the \texttt{x} relation between the player and the ball.
-In this case the tree needs to make only a single split, as depicted in \cref{fig:1}c.
+For each action, there is a tree where each node represents a conjunction of ground relations, and each leaf is a Q-value.
+In Driessens's original model, these trees were based on logical splits of the state-action space.
+To illustrate this point, \autoref{fig:1}a shows three potential states of the game Breakout, where the player gains points by making the ball bounce against the wall of bricks at the top of the screen.
+In general, the action \texttt{RIGHT} has the highest value when the player is to the left of the ball, has a lower value when the player and the ball are at the same position on the x-axis, and has the lowest value when the player is to the right of the ball.
+To represent this ranking of values, a logical regression tree needs to make two splits (\texttt{true} and \texttt{false} for \texttt{more}-\texttt{x} and \texttt{true} and \texttt{false} for \texttt{same}-\texttt{x}), as shown in \autoref{fig:1}b.
+An alternative way of representing the same ranking is to make splits based on the \emph{comparative} values \texttt{more}, \texttt{same}, and \texttt{less} of the \texttt{x} relation between the player and the ball.
+In this case, the tree needs to make only a single split, as depicted in \autoref{fig:1}c.

 While in principle both kinds of splits can express the same policies, in this work, we propose that comparative splits should lead to more robust learning.
 There are two reasons for this claim.
 First, because comparative relations are based on relative magnitude information about a specific dimension\textemdash e.g., a relation like $\texttt{taller}(X,Y)$ is based on an underlying comparison on the dimension \say{height} \citep[see][]{doumas2021model}\textemdash the Q-values of the partitions of the state-action space based on the magnitude categories \say{more}, \say{less} and \say{same} are probably related for most environments.
 Second, as expressing the same policy using a logical regression tree necessarily involves making more splits in comparison to a comparative regression tree, and every time a split is made there is a chance of choosing an incorrect relation to base the split on, there are more chances of error in the logical regression tree case.

 In both cases, to make a prediction, the agent traverses the tree corresponding to each action according to the relations present in the state until it reaches a leaf.
 The predicted Q-value can then be used to select an action and can be updated according to \autoref{eq:1}.